gchq/stroom-docs/content/en/docs/user-guide/content/editing-text/editing-text.md

   ```

 * The cursor will be positioned on the first tab stop (the template name) with the tab stop text selected.
-* At this point you can type in your template name, e.g. `MyTemplate`, then hit `tab` to advance to the next tab stop (the param name)
+* At this point you can type in your template name, e.g. `MyTemplate`, then hit {{< key-bind "tab" >}} to advance to the next tab stop (the param name)
-* Now type the name of the param, e.g. `MyParam`, then hit `tab` to advance to the last tab stop positioned within the `<with-param>` ready to enter the param value.
+* Now type the name of the param, e.g. `MyParam`, then hit {{< key-bind "tab" >}} to advance to the last tab stop positioned within the `<with-param>` ready to enter the param value.

 Snippets can be disabled from the list of suggestions by selecting the option in the editor context menu.

 ### Tab triggers

-Some snippets can be triggered by typing an abbreviation and then hitting `tab` to insert the snippet.
+Some snippets can be triggered by typing an abbreviation and then hitting {{< key-bind "tab" >}} to insert the snippet.
-This mechanism is faster than hitting `ctrl+space` and selecting the snippet, if you can remember the snippet tab trigger abbreviations.
+This mechanism is faster than hitting {{< key-bind "ctrl,space" >}} and selecting the snippet, if you can remember the snippet tab trigger abbreviations.

 ### Available snippets